alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

     + Select `Password Writeback`
     + Click `Next`
   + On the `Ready to configure` screen:
+    + Ensure that the `Start the synchronisation process when configuration completes` option is ticked.
     + Click `Install`
     + This may take a few minutes to complete
   + On the `Configuration complete` screen:
     + Click `Exit`

+#### Troubleshooting:
++ :pencil: Take care to consider any differences in the keyboard of your machine and the Windows remote desktop when entering any usernames or passwords
++ If you receive an Internet Explorer pop-up dialog `Content within this application coming from the website below is being blocked by Internet Explorer Advanced Security Configuration` for Microsoft domains such as `https://login.microsoft.com` or `https://aadcdn.msftauth.net` then you can safely add these as exceptions:
+  + Click `Add`
+  + Click `Close`
++ If you receive an error message on the login webpage pop-ups saying `We can't sign you in.
+Javascript is required to sign you in....` followed by the Script Error: `Do you want to continue running scripts on this page` you can safely allow Javascript:
+  + Click `Yes`
+  + Close the dialog by clicking `X`
++ If you see a Windows Security Warning, related to the MFA login:
+  + Check `Don't show this message again`
+  + Click `Yes` to close the dialog.
++ If you get an error that the username/password is incorrect or that the domain/directory could not be found when entering the details for the `localadsync` user, try resetting the password for this user in the **Domain Controller** Active Directory so that it matches the value stored in the Key Vault
+  + In Server Manager click `Tools > Active Directory Users and Computers`
+  + Expand the domain in the left hand panel
+  + Expand the `Safe Haven Service Accounts` OU
+  + Right click on the `<SHM ID> Local AD Sync Administrator` user and select `reset password`
+  + Set the password to the value from the appropriate Key Vault secret.
+  + Leave the other settings alone and click `OK`
-**Troubleshooting:** The error `Directory synchronization is currently in a pending disabled state for this directory.
++ The error `Directory synchronization is currently in a pending disabled state for this directory.
 Please wait until directory synchronization has been fully disabled before trying again` may occur if you have recently torn down another SHM linked to the same Azure Active Directory.
 You need to wait for the Azure Active Directory to fully disconnect - this can take up to 72 hours but is typically sooner.
 You do not need to close the installer window while waiting.
 If you need to, you can disconnect from the DC and VPN and reconnect later before clicking `Retry`.

 #### Update Azure Active Directory Connect rules